Skip to main content

 Liz Marvin

-Liz Marvin is an editor with over twelve years’ experience in nonfiction.
+Liz Marvin is an editor with over twelve years’ of experience in nonfiction.
 She spent eight years as an editor at Penguin Random House, where she worked with authors such as Caitlin Moran, Danny Wallace and Rick Stein.
 Since going freelance, she has edited books by a wide variety of authors, including Fearne Cotton, Claudia Winkleman, the Secret Barrister, James O’Brien, Alexandra Wilson, Reggie Yates and Stacey Dooley.
 Her publishing clients include HarperCollins, Orion, Simon and Schuster, Bloomsbury, Bonnier and Pan Macmillan, among others.

 Liz specializes in structural and project editing, helping authors to shape their stories and communicate effectively with their audience.
 She particularly enjoys working with first-time authors, guiding them through the publishing process, giving editorial feedback, and generally assisting them to make their book the very best it can be.